blindpeer/SpotifyNowPlayingScript-Local/readme.txt

 ============================================================
-Spotify NP Script (Local Edition) v1.4
+Spotify NP Script (Local Edition) v1.5
 Maker: blind_peer
 ============================================================

 DESCRIPTION
 -----------
 Spotify NP Script (Local Edition) is a small, self-hosted tool that lets you post your current Spotify “Now Playing” into any chat client via a simple `/me` command.
-It uses a browser bookmarklet plus two lightweight local servers (an HTTP redirect page and a Flask proxy) to handle Spotify’s PKCE OAuth flow, token exchange, and silent refresh.
+It uses a browser bookmarklet plus two lightweight local servers (an HTTP redirect page and a Flask proxy) to handle Spotify’s PKCE OAuth flow, token exchange, and silent refresh—now with built-in throttling to prevent duplicate posts under lag.

 FEATURES
 --------